abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

- i have modfiy the ProductContoller added a new link in layout and also made a file for prodect for it and aslo that was prodvied i have started phase 3 and which by add a product file and what it needs problem in upsert in the using name
+ i have modfiy the ProductContoller added a new link in layout and also made a file for prodect for it and aslo that was prodvied i have started phase 3 and which by add a product file and what it needs problem in upsert in the using name i have fix the probelm by uing viewmodels